 Children are given many opportunities for independent writing within literacy lessons and throughout the curriculum.
 These opportunities take place through both teacher initiated and child led activities.
 Great importance is given to any writing or mark making that the children partake in throughout the whole school day.
 In Key Stage 1, each child will complete an independent extended piece of writing each week based on a given topic or theme.

-We use a progressive published scheme for handwriting in every class which first focuses on forming individual letter families correctly and then leads on to teaching specific joins.
+We use a progressive scheme for handwriting in every class.
 The aim is that the majority of children will be using joined up writing fluently and accurately by the end of year 2.
 In the Early Years Foundation Stage, letter formation is first introduced alongside the children’s phonics learning to provide them with a multisensory approach.
 Each letter family is then revisited through the use of a workbook, with an adult led focus on handwriting taking place at least once a week.
 Specific handwriting lessons are taught to the whole class once a week in Key Stage 1 but there is an expectation that handwriting is considered during all writing activities.